 Updated December 4, 2023 - 7:26 pm

-The foundation was unavailable to comment Monday.
+The Nevada secretary of state’s office was unable to comment Monday.